rohansanjay/lists/quotes.md

 - "History doesn't repeat itself but it rhymes." - Bankless
 - "Calculus is a simplification of reality." - Neel
 - "Harnessing the power of asymmetric upside." - Matt Huang
+- “Make everything as simple as possible, but not simpler.” - Albert Einstein